 Switching to the Slimming World way meant starting my days with overnight oats – porridge oats layered with fat-free natural yogurt and lots of chopped fruit or berries – which filled me up so much that I didn’t miss my mid-morning crisps.
 At work, I’d have an egg, tuna and roasted butternut squash salad that I’d prepared at home, with a low Syn bag of popcorn or rice cakes instead of biscuits or chocolate.
 For dinner, Jo and I loved trying out new dishes, with healthy pasta recipes at the top of the list.
-I was amazed to discover that pasta is a Free Food at Slimming World, which means that you can eat as much of it as you like!
+I was amazed to discover that pasta is a Free Food at Slimming World, which means that you can eat as much of it as you like, to satisfy your appetite!

 We enjoyed the Slimming World Cajun chicken pasta recipe so much that we’ve made it part of our weekly menu.

 Within five months, I’d lost just over 6st and felt more able to give running a go.
 I’d been gradually building Body Magic activity into my week by cycling on an exercise bike, so my fitness had already improved a little.
 Now I was ready to take it to the next level.